zjxhz/zjxhz.github.io/_posts/2018-07-02-does-yourself-exist.md

 category: articles
 tags: [Personal, Buddhism]
 ---
 The Buddha’s definition of the self, seems to be something that endures and persists over time; also, the self has full control over the aggregates that constitute a person, namely the forms(body), perceptions, feelings, emotions, and consciousness.
-He claims that such self does not exist because these aggregates are not impermanent, and they are not fully controlled by the self.
+He claims that such self does not exist because these aggregates are impermanent, and they are not fully controlled by the self.

 According to this definition, I agree that the self does not exist.